anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 - is_space, is_bracket, is_quote, etc.

-Check spaCy doc for [full list of token attributes](https://spacy.io/api/token).
+Check spaCy docs for [the full list of token attributes](https://spacy.io/api/token).

 <br>